King Visits Fortress Of Machaerus, Bani Hamida Women Weaving Project

-Madaba, Sept.
-12 (Petra) His Majesty King Abdullah, accompanied by His Royal Highness Crown Prince Al Hussein bin Abdullah II, on Tuesday, visited the Fortress of Machaerus, and called for developing and protecting the tourist site.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah, accompanied by HRH Crown Prince Hussein, on Tuesday, visited the Fortress of Machaerus, and called for developing and protecting the tourist site.

-King Abdullah listened to a briefing by Tourism Minister Makram Queisi on the tourism development plan of the Fortress of Machaeand Madaba.
+King Abdullah listened to a briefing by Tourism Minister Makram Queisi on the tourism development plan of the Fortress of Machaeand Madaba, according to a Royal Court statement.

 Minister Queisi said the Fortress of Machaeis a tourist attraction that carries historical and religiimportance, since it is among the five sites on the Vatican-approved Christian pilgrimage trail, which also includes the Baptism Site of JeChrist, Mount Nebo, the Church of Our Lady of the Mountain, and Mar Elias.